lreynolds18/cryptopals/README.md

 # Cryptopals

-Completion of the challenges (located at http://cryptopals.com) in rust.
+Completion of the cryptopals challenges (located at http://cryptopals.com) in rust.